Threat Intel: ICS Medical Advisory: GE CARESCAPE CV150 Patient Monitors

 Step 1: Work with Cynerio to identify all affected devices on your network

-Step 2: Update your Innokas Yhtymä Oy Vital Signs Monitors (GE CARESCAPETM VC150) devices to version 1.7.15b or later
+Step 2: Update your Innokas Yhtymä Oy Vital Signs Monitors (GE CARESCAPETM VC150) devices to version 1.7.15b or later and administer the patch

 Step 3: Restrict physical access to the devices to trusted and necessary personnel to prevent unauthorized access